HarshithaChettyRagava/Mvc/README.md

 The App mainly focuses on developing a MVC for an University Degree Plan which includes terms, credits, Courses, slots etc.,.

 ## Cloning
-On GitHub, navigate to the main page of the repository, under the repository name, click Clone or download and.
+On GitHub, navigate to the main page of the repository, under the repository name, click Clone or download in local machine.

 ## Initialize
 Open Git Bash.